ajinkyawadekar/one2n/README.md

 Now that the node exporter is scraping the metrics,
   1. we need to run a kubernetes cronjob that will read the metrics (CPU, Memory, Disk Usage).
   2. append it to a file with date&time stamp in the filename
-  3. Also running a pvc-investigator vm to be able to attach the PV and read the data
+  3. Also running a pvc-inspector vm to be able to attach the PV and read the data

 To achieve above tasks, we can build a custom docker image `scraper_app` using the `Dockerfile` that will read the simple `app.sh` code.